mrock929/flexible_rag_chatbot/README.md

 # Flexible RAG Chatbot
-This repo contains a flexible RAG chatbot that can be quickly and easily spun up on any machine running Docker to answer questions about text information in PDFs.
+This repo contains a flexible RAG chatbot that can be run on any computer with Docker to answer questions about text information in PDFs.

 ## Pre-installation Instructions
+This app requires Docker and Ollama to be installed on your computer in order to work.
+Follow the instructions below for your operating system to set these tools up.

 ### Docker and WSL Setup for Windows
-1. Sign up for a personal Docker account
+1. Sign up for a personal Docker account (https://app.docker.com/signup)
 1. Go to https://docs.docker.com/desktop/setup/install/windows-install/
 1. Follow the instructions to set up WSL.
 This will require a restart.
 1. After the restart, follow the best practices for setting up WSL on the same page as above.
-1. As part of the WSL setup it is recommended to use VSCode and and follow the instructions in that page for hooking them up.
+1. As part of the WSL setup it is recommended to use VSCode and and follow the instructions in that page for connecting VSCode and WSL.
 1. Follow the steps to download and configure Docker Desktop and WSL: https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers
     1. Be sure to specifically download the Docker Desktop version linked in the above page that has the WSL 2 backend.